Skip to main content

 In this section, we started with ODE Equation \(\ref{eqn:13.6}\) and developed from it Laplace block diagram Figure \(\PageIndex{3}\).
 This approach is primarily for the purpose of presenting some important features of block diagrams.
 This approach is actually the reverse of the standard procedure for analysis of feedback-control systems, which we will consider in later chapters.
 There, we will start with the block diagram of a system, something like Figure \(\PageIndex{3}\), and derive from it the closed-loop transfer function, CLTF(s) ), which in this case is just Equation \(\ref{eqn:13.8}\).
 The process of deriving \(CLTF(s)\) from the system block diagram will require some new operations in block-diagram algebra; it is expedient to postpone the descriptions of these operations until we need them in later chapters.

-This page titled 13.2: Laplace Block Diagram with Feedback Branches is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by William L. Hallauer Jr. (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.2: Laplace Block Diagram with Feedback Branches is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by William L. Hallauer Jr. (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.